Misiorny/sportradar/README.md

 Room for improvement:

-- Data should be taken by app not created by CTRL-C,CTRL-V from   [Sportradar](https://developer.sportradar.com/)
+- Data should be taken by app not created by download file .json from   [Sportradar](https://developer.sportradar.com/)
 - As completely non-artistic soul UX/UI should be correct.